mlauss2/sandec/README.md

 # Notes
 - The following Tags won't be implemented:
-  - FADE: similar to XPAL.
-The algorithm operates directly on VGA memory, copying only parts of the dest buffer to VGA, based on the FFRM data.
-It's present in RA1 v1.3 (00115bb), but was removed in the lastest v1.7.
   - GOST: codec1-objects with flipped x/y coordinates (based on GOST param).
 Only used in 2 videos of RA1 only; not worth the hassle to implement in codec1 IMO.
   - TEXT: maybe later; this requires a lot of additional infrastructure to fully support, esp. font loading/parsing/fontstore handling (since some texts have commands to switch to another font, ...) which doesn't belong here.
   - LOAD: preload bits of another ANM/SAN, used in RA1/2 for branchpoints (i.e. fly left for easy, stay right for hard).